 This further supports the usage of the Antarctic data set to constrain the number of potentially missing bipolar eruptions, in addition to the abovementioned methodological requirement of a large deposition at both poles.
-As a result, following this

-- 10 methodology we find an upper bound estimate of 84 largest eruptions has a mean depositioncorresponding to the mean of the DO population. potentially unidentified bipolar eruptions.
-Based on this estimate, the bipolar dataset used in this SVE20 data set used in our study could be missing 50% of the eruptions at maximum.
+As a result, following this methodology we find an upper bound estimate of 84 potentially unidentified bipolar eruptions.
+Based on this estimate, the bipolar SVE20 data set used in our study could be missing 50% of the eruptions of similar magnitude at maximum.
 We call this an upper bound, because, while seemingly less pronounced compared to the Greenland data set, also the Antarctic data set contains regional eruptions with a strong Antarctic deposition, but a weak or absent Greenland deposition and global climate impact.
-This is partly due to local - 15 Antarctic volcanism, which can be detected in Antarctic ice cores throughout the last glacial (Narcisi et al., 2017).
+This is partly due to local Antarctic volcanism, which can be detected in Antarctic ice cores throughout the last glacial (Narcisi et al., 2017).